jackmerrill/maatt.fr/content/ideas.md

     - See how to properly travel with your firearm
 - Custom newspaper delivery service: custom RSS/Atom and JSON feeds with reliable sources based on your interests
 - NDA e-signing made simple
-- Live better tips
-    - Based on where you live
-    - Tips on how to live a healthier and better lifestyle
+- Tips to live a healthier or generally better app
+    - Based on where you live, which is provided by-user and processed on-device
 - Mobile data syncing
     - NFC between two phones
     - Easily sync a calendar event for a meetup time, with the phone numbers and emails of both parties
     - Easily share meeting notes with others
     - Easily share business cards with a tap or QR code scan (similar to Cardhop cards)
-- Privacy friendly analytics
+- Private analytics (f\*ck privacy-friendly)
     - Only with a pixel/image (makes for much smaller file to use)
     - Collect basically a mirror of [Plausible](https://plausible.io), [Shynet](https://github.com/milesmcc/shynet), or [umami](https://umami.is/)
     - Uses Redis (because I need an excuse try it)